-Harley is also Vice Chairman for China Affairs of the Asia Pacific Council of American Chambers of Commerce.
+Harley is also Vice Chairman for U.S.-China Trade and Investment Policy of the Asia Pacific Council of American Chambers of Commerce.

 I have been serving as Vice President of AmCham in South China since 2006, before that as Governor from 2003, and have always been an active member in supporting various events organized by AmCham in South China.
 I strongly believe that AmCham is able to play a very positive role in promoting trade, commerce and investment between the US and China, especially in South China.